gurayyarar/React-Native-Animated-Searchbox/README.md

 ## License
-**React Native - Animated Searhbox** is an open source project that is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+**React Native - Animated Searchbox** is an open source project that is licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Credits